setaman/vue-ellipse-progress/README.md

 ###### Animated: ✔️

-Forces no data state.
+Boolean that forces no data state.
 The component provides a no data state for the case that your data is not available.
 The circle progress is still empty.

 >❗ The component will take the no data state even if you provide an invalid **[`progress`](#progress)** value